LedgerInvesting/ledger-analytics/docs/source/user-guide/ar1.rst

         target_triangle=None,
     )

 Above, ``triangle`` is the triangle to use to start making predictions from and ``target_triangle`` is the triangle to make predictions on.
-For most use-cases, ``triangle`` will be the same triangle that was used in model fitting, and setting ``target_triangle=None`` will create a squared version of the modeled triangle.
-However, decoupling ``triangle`` and ``target_triangle`` means users could train the model on one triangle, and then make predictions starting from and/or on a different triangle.
-By default, predictions will be made out to the maximum development lag in ``triangle``, but users can also set ``max_dev_lag`` in the configuration directly.
+For most use-cases, ``triangle`` will be the same triangle that was used in model fitting, and ``target_triangle`` should be specified to include future accident periods (including earned premium values) that forecasts should be made on.

 The ``AR1`` prediction behavior can be further changed with configuration parameters in ``config``: